PSARA License Apply Online

 Step 4: Background Checks: Background checks of the agency's directors and employees are a crucial part of the process.

-Step 5: Licensing Fee: An Applicant needs to pay the applicable licensing fee as mentioned below:
+Step 5: Licensing Fee: An applicant needs to pay the applicable licensing fee as mentioned below.

-Applicable Fee of PSARA License
+Applicable Fee for PSARA License

-Checkbox - Agile Regulatory A Fee of Rs.
+A Fee of Rs.
 5,000 is applicable if a security form wants to operate in a single district only.

-Checkbox - Agile Regulatory For operating in 2 to 5 Districts, the applicable fee will be 10000.
+For operating in 2–5 districts, the applicable fee will be Rs.
+10,000.

-Compliance with PSARA Regulations
+Compliance with Private Security Agencies Regulation Act Regulations

 Following the rules and regulations outlined in the Act is required after receiving a PSARA license.
 The license may be cancelled for failure to adhere to these rules.
 Among the principal compliance criteria are: